jupyter/jupyter_client/docs/messaging.rst

 Messages on the stdin ROUTER/DEALER sockets
 ===========================================

+With the stdin ROUTER/DEALER socket, the request/reply pattern goes in the opposite direction of most kernel communication.
+With the stdin socket, the kernel makes the request, and the single frontend provides the response.
-This is a socket where the request/reply pattern goes in the opposite direction: from the kernel to a *single* frontend.
-Its purpose is to allow code to prompt the user for a line of input, which would normally be read from stdin in a terminal.
+This pattern allows code to prompt the user for a line of input, which would normally be read from stdin in a terminal.

 Many programming languages provide a function which displays a prompt, blocks until the user presses return, and returns the text they typed before pressing